Glossary

 Also known as a capital project.

 Financial statements are usually compiled on a quarterly and annual basis.
-The term financial statement is commonly used to describe the statement of activities alone, which does not provide a complete picture of an organization’s financial health/situation.
+The term financial statement may be used to describe the statement of activities alone, which does not provide a complete picture of an organization’s financial health/situation.

 G

 Also referred to as fixed price, as distinct from contracts priced at time plus materials.
-Generally thought to protect the client from unexpected cost overruns.
+GMP contracts are thought to protect the client from unexpected cost overruns.

 It does not warrant anything regarding payment of taxes owed to the government authority.